Malivil/TTT-Randomat-20-Jingle-Jam-2023/README.md

 - [Game icons](https://game-icons.net/) for the role icons
 - TFA, Tanki Flo, and Raven for portions of code and effects used in the Yeti Club freezing projectile
 - MGM/Brooksfilms for the sound clip from Spaceballs (1987) used at the start of the "Jingle Jam 2023" event
+  - Sound is property of its respective creators/owners
+- Warner Bros. for the sound clip from Looney Tunes used as the outro for the "Slapstick" event
+  - Sounds are property of their respective creators/owners
 - [Goofy Ahh Sounds](https://steamcommunity.com/sharedfiles/filedetails/?id=2801860110) for the sounds used in the "Slapstick" event
   - Sounds are property of their respective creators/owners